Hope Mills Dam

-The Hope Mills Dam, also known as Hope Mills Dam #1, is a concrete gravity dam on Little Rockfish Creek in Hope Mills, North Carolina, USA, which created Hope Mills Lake.
+The Hope Mills Dam, also known as Hope Mills Dam #1, is a concrete gravity dam on Little Rockfish Creek in Hope Mills, North Carolina, United States, which created Hope Mills Lake.
 Four different dams were built on the site including the current one.
 The first dam, of rock-crib design, was built in 1839 to power local cotton mills.
 The second was an embankment dam built in 1924 for powering the mills and later to maintain the lake's water level.
 Both previous dams failed from flooding.
 Then in June 2010 a leak was discovered and the lake was drained.
 The current dam was completed in early 2018 and water to be impounded in January but rainwater filled the dam before water even needed to be impounded.

 History

 The first Hope Mills Dam was a rock-crib dam and was built in 1839 by the Rockfish Mills Co. for the powering of four cotton mills nearby.
 In 1865, General Sherman and Union Army troops burned the cotton mills but spared the dam from destruction.
 After the American Civil War, two mills were rebuilt and the surrounding area including the dam was named Hope Mills.
 On May 9, 1923 this first dam was breached by a flood and construction on an earthen-embankment dam began the same year.
 Rockfish Mills Co. again constructed the dam with designs from Mees Consulting Engineers of Charlotte and the actual construction by the Scott-Stewart Jones Co.
 The second dam cost $27,093 and was completed in early 1924.

 In 1930, Rockfish Mills Co. went bankrupt and was not bought until 1941 by Dixie Yarns.
 Dixie Yarns eventually gave the dam to the town in 1984.
 In 1993, a two-lane Lakeview Road bridge was installed over the dam and at the same time a leak in the dam was repaired.
 In 1994, an unused turbine shaft from the old cotton mill site was uncovered and filled with cement.
 In addition, walls behind the dam's spillway were reinforced with rock after concerns were voiced about their strength.
 Hurricane Floyd brought heavy rains in 1999 which, after concerns of a dam breach, forced the opening of the floodgates.
 In 2001, a 6 ft crack was repaired that engineers had determined was not structural.
 Later in 2001, the dam passed safety inspection but two small holes and some eroded concrete was repaired in 2002.